AAV-VirginiaTech/AAV_GCS/README.md

 - When you receive interopeability details at checkin (INTEROP_SERVER_IP, USERNAME, PASSWORD, etc.), copy the above lines and modify them to include the exact information.
 This will make server integration easier when at the flight line.

-- Max sure that all altitude values in the waypoint mission output as absolute.
+- Max sure that all **altitude** values in the waypoint mission output as **absolute**.
 This should be done automatically by the interop.py file.

 - Simulation setup is being modified and can be found on another repo soon!